alisterburt/napari-workshops/napari-workshops/SciPy-0722/make_a_simple_plugin.md

         import napari
 	```

-    - Next, you see two different ways to add widgets to napari.
-The first subclasses `QWidget` directly.
+    - Next, you see three different ways to add widgets to napari.
+        1. The first subclasses `QWidget` directly.
 This option provides
 maximum flexibility, but means you have to take care of adding all the different GUI elements, laying them out, and hooking them
 up to the viewer.